Safe Surf Lab

 Who should use SiteGround?

-• You appreciate good customer support: Their support team is generally knowledgeable and responsive, which is critical when you hit a snag.
+• You appreciate good customer support: Their 24/7 support team is consistently knowledgeable and quick to respond, which is a rare gem in hosting.

 Alternatives worth considering